Speaking

 Text-mining Your City

-I presented this talk with Brett Goldstein, Chicago’s chief data officer (CDO).
+I presented this talk with Brett Goldstein, Chicago's first chief data officer (CDO).
 We had collaborated on some social media analysis for civic good, and delivered a talk to explore what we learned.

 Dealing with Bad Data